MrMelon1232/group_L-soen341project2022/README.md

 # Objective:

-The objective of this project is to create an online shopping application (Amazon/Facebook Marketplace), where users have the choice to search and buy items and selling items.
+The objective of this project is to create an online shopping application (Amazon/Facebook Marketplace), where users have the choice to search, buy and sell items.

 # Description: